James Pembroke Tice

 When William Whitney unveiled plans for a professional base ball league in 1875, Tice was among the first to sign on — not out of shared vision, but to ensure he had a seat at the table (and possibly, under the right circumstances, the gavel in his hand).
 He founded the Cincinnati Monarchs, named not for any fealty but as a pointed jab at Whitney’s role as “president” of the new Century League.

 Tice clashed with Whitney from the beginning, opposing league rules on scheduling, player discipline, and revenue sharing.
 By midseason 1876, with his club sagging in the standings and his ego bruised by the success of Whitney’s Chiefs, Tice took his grievances public.
-In concert with St. Louis Brewers owner Adolph Fuchs, he refused to complete the Monarchs’ road schedule, daring Whitney to act.
+In concert with St. Louis Brewers owner Hans Fuchs, he aired the league's dirty laundry to the newspapers: Philadelphia and New York had purposely failed to complete their schedules, and Whitney had done nothing except extract promises from the clubs' owners (one of which was his right-hand man Jeff Edgerton) to "never do it again."
+Tice and Fuchs presented Whitney with a public ultimatum: New York and Philadelphia would go, or they would.

 The act of defiance backfired.
-A league vote saw both clubs expelled by wide margin — Tice left the league as he had lived within it: loud, defiant, and alone.
+Whitney was not a man easily coerced — Tice left the league as he had lived within it: loud, defiant, and alone.
+And he took Fuchs with him.

-Though no longer a base ball magnate, few believe Tice’s ambitions are finished.
+Though no longer a base ball magnate, few believed Tice’s ambitions were finished.
 As one rival put it, “So long as he’s drawing breath and casting shadows, James Tice is plotting something.”